 On November 27th 2022, Freedom Church of the Poor will kick off in conjunction with the National Union of the Homeless in this year’s Winter Offensive.
 Hosted by Tammy and Matthew Rosing.
 Joined by many others to discuss what the Winter Offensive is, and how you can take action with us in your own town.
 We will discuss the false narratives that come from this time of year.
 Look at the reality of what we face and how to take action so that there are no more deaths in the streets.
 Everybody has a right to life, liberty and the pursuit of happiness.
 Let’s come together to focus our efforts in this year’s Winter Offensive.

-Theme: Las Posadas – Combined service with La Iglesia del Pueblo
+Las Posadas – A Call for God’s Abundance for All (Combined service with La Iglesia del Pueblo)

 Dec 11, 2022 (6:00pm ET)